Why Music @ Memorial?

 Memorial University's School of Music is a vibrant community of performers, creative musicians, and researchers whose work encompasses a wide range of interests across the musical spectrum.
 Its faculty are internationally renowned musicians and scholars who are as engaged in teaching as they are in practice.
 Through personalized mentorship, a select number of graduate candidates participate in unique opportunities to launch their professional lives in one of Canada's most vital musical environments.

 The Master of Music programs in performance, performance/pedagogy, and conducting directly address the variety of career and life skills contemporary musicians must possess.
 As the largest music school in Atlantic Canada, Memorial is able to complement its intensive performance studies with a wide range of experiential opportunities for graduate students, from teaching and community engagement, to entrepreneurial and arts advocacy projects.

 - MMus – The MMus program involves courses only and can be completed in 2 years of full-time study.

 Minimum admission requirements

-- MMus – Bachelor's degree (minimum second class) in Music; successful performance audition in candidate’s principal area of applied study; (entrance auditions held in late February or early March)
+- MMus – Bachelor's degree (minimum second class) in Music; successful performance audition in candidate’s principal area of applied study; (entrance auditions held in late February and early March)

 MMus: 2 years

-December 15 for Fall admission (entrance auditions in March)
+December 15 for Fall admission (entrance auditions in late February and early March)

 Tuition (International students):